onehaitao/onehaitao/README.md

 ### Hi there 👋
 My name is Haitao Wang.
-- 👻 I’m a programmer.
+- 👻 An ordinary programmer, enjoy life.
 - ⚽ My research interests include relation extraction and event extraction.
 - ✉️ How to reach me: *Star*, *Issue* or *Follow*.&nbsp; :)